GoogleCloudPlatform/click-to-deploy/k8s/memcached/README.md

 Do a one-time setup for your cluster to understand Application resource via installing Application's Custom Resource Definition.

 <!--
-Being in `google-click-to-deploy` directory run the following command:
+To do that, navigate to `k8s/vendor` subdirectory of the repository and run the following command:
 -->

 ```shell